The Diamond Head hike in Oahu is a nice, easy trek near Honolulu that belongs somewhere on your Hawaii to do list.

-Aside from the novelty of hiking on the edge of a volcano, you also get top notch views of the Diamond Head crater itself, and Honolulu city in the background.
+Aside from the novelty of hiking on the edge of an old volcano crater, the Diamond Head overlook also lets you see a lighthouse and some old World War II pillboxes, with top notch views of the crater rim and Honolulu city in the background.

 This guide will explain how to do the Diamond Head Hawaii hike, how to get there, and everything else you need to know before you go!

 - Elevation Gain: 500 feet (150 m)